Samuel1O0/odin-recipes/README.md

 # odin-recipes

-This will be my first ptroject building a simple Recipe webpage displaying Recipes and images
+This will be my first project building a simple Recipe webpage displaying Recipes and images